-Adjacent: Having a common boundary, abutting, touching, or contiguous.
-For the purposes of zoning this also includes directly on the opposite side of a dedicated public road from the subject property.
+Adjacent: Abutting or directly on the opposite side of a dedicated public road.

-Adjacent Steep Slopes: Surface formations with a vertical incline greater than 25% located within the first 50 feet from the edge of a stream or floodplain.
-Also referred to as Very Steep Slopes when located outside of River and Stream Corridor Resources.
+Adjacent Steep Slopes: Very Steep Slopes located within the first 50 feet from the edge of a stream or floodplain.

-Adult Day Care: A licensed establishment for four or more aged, infirm, or disabled adults, operated during a part of the day only, which provides supplementary care and protection of individuals who reside elsewhere.
+Adult Day Care: A licensed establishment for 4 or more aged, infirm, or disabled adults, operated during a part of the day only, that provides supplementary care and protection of individuals who reside elsewhere.
 This does not include:

-- Establishments licensed by the State Board of Health or the Department of Mental Health, Mental Retardation and Substance Abuse Service, or - Dwelling units where an individual cares only for persons related to them by blood or marriage.
+- A. Establishments licensed by the State Board of Health or the Department of Mental Health, Mental Retardation and Substance Abuse Service; or - B. Dwelling units where an individual cares only for persons related to them by blood or marriage.